tarwn/lessthandot-hugo/blogs/content/posts/2014-02-11-calculating-the-length-of-a-hash-in-sql-server.md

 </p>

 <p style="text-align: justify">
-  That’s when it hit me: the text input is first encoded the Unicode, so when you directly cast the output hex string to a string, you might get Unicode characters as well.
+  That's when it hit me: the text input is first encoded the Unicode, so when you directly cast the output hex string to a string, you might get Unicode characters as well.
 And indeed, when you cast in T-SQL:
 </p>

 <p style="text-align: justify">